ollej/macroquad-introduktion/macroquad-introduction-book-english/src/README.md

 This guide is written by Olle Wreede at [Agical](https://www.agical.se/).

+Olle Wreede is a senior software developer working at Agical where he helps customers build better software.
+He has worked in the software industry for two and a half decades.

+Agical helps their customers deliver software earlier.
+By focusing on helping everyone involved, getting better at working together and improving their technical skills.

 <div class="onlyprint">
 This guide is available online at the following address:
 https://mq.agical.se/